Mathcounts: History

 Mathcounts was started in 1983 by the National Society of Professional Engineers, the National Council of Teachers of Mathematics, and CNA Insurance to increase middle school interest in mathematics.
-The first national-level competition was held in 1984.
+The first national-level competition was in 1984.
 The Mathcounts Competition Series spread quickly in middle schools, and today it is the best-known middle school mathematics competition.
 In 2007, Mathcounts launched the National Math Club as a noncompetitive alternative to the Competition Series.
 In 2011, Mathcounts launched the Math Video Challenge Program, which was discontinued in 2023.

 2020 was the only year since 1984 in which a national competition was not held, due to the COVID-19 pandemic.
 The "MATHCOUNTS Week" event featuring problems from the 2020 State Competition was held on the Art of Problem Solving website as a replacement.
 The 2021 National Competition was held online.

-Current sponsors include RTX Corporation, U.S. Department of Defense STEM, BAE Systems, Northrop Grumman, National Society of Professional Engineers, 3M, Texas Instruments, Art of Problem Solving, Bentley Systems, Carina Initiatives, National Council of Examiners for Engineering and Surveying, CNA Financial, Google, Brilliant, and Mouser Electronics.
+Mathcounts sponsors include RTX Corporation, U.S. Department of Defense STEM, BAE Systems, Northrop Grumman, National Society of Professional Engineers, 3M, Texas Instruments, Art of Problem Solving, Bentley Systems, Carina Initiatives, National Council of Examiners for Engineering and Surveying, CNA Financial, Google, Brilliant, and Mouser Electronics.

 Competition Series

-The Competition Series is divided into four levels: school, chapter, state, and national.
-Students progress to each level in the competition based on performance at the previous level.
+The Competition Series has four levels: school, chapter, state, and national.
+Students progress based on performance at the previous level.
 As the levels progress, the problems become more challenging.
 Each level has many rounds, always including a Sprint Round (30 questions, 40 minutes) and a Target Round (4 pairs of harder problems with calculator use, 6 minutes each pair).

 All students are either school-based competitors or non-school competitors ("NSCs").
 Most students participate through their schools, starting with a school-level competition.
-A student whose school is not participating in the Competition Series starts at the chapter level as an NSC, competing individually.
+A student whose school does not participate in the Competition Series starts at the chapter level as an NSC, competing individually.

 School level

-Coaches of each school select up to 12 students from their school to advance to the chapter competition, with 4 of them competing on the official school team.
+School coaches select up to 14 students from their school to advance to the chapter competition, with four students competing on the official school team.
 The rest compete individually.

 Chapter level

 All qualifying students compete individually.
 Students on an official school team also compete as a team.
-The Countdown Round is optional and can either be used to determine top individuals or as an unofficial round.
-The top teams and individuals advance to the state competition.
+The Countdown Round is optional and can be used to determine top individuals or as an unofficial round.
+The top few teams and around a half-dozen other individuals advance to the state competition.
 The exact number of qualifiers varies by region.

 State level

 All qualifying students compete individually.
 Students on a qualifying school team also compete as a team.
-The Countdown Round is optional and can either be used to determine top individuals or as an unofficial round.
-The top 4 individuals qualify for the national competition.
-The coach of the winning school team is the coach for the state team.
-Some states have universities within the state that give scholarships to the top individuals of the state.
+The Countdown Round is optional and can be used to determine top individuals or as an unofficial round.
+The top four individuals represent the state at the national competition, and the winning school team's coach coaches the state team.
+Some states have universities that give scholarships to the top individuals or other special awards.